unfoldtoolbox/Unfold.jl/docs/src/HowTo/lmm_pvalues.md

 res[:, :tvalue] = res.estimate ./ res.stderror
 ```

-We obtained Walds t, but how to translate to a p-value?
+We obtained Walds t, but how to translate them to a p-value?

 Determining the necessary degrees of freedom for the t-distribution is a complex issue with much debate surrounding it.
 One approach is to use the number of subjects as an upper bound for the p-value (your df will be between $n_{subject}$ and $\sum{n_{trials}}$).